osg-htc/docs/docs/compute-element/hosted-ce.md

 Once this is done, the OSG team will:

--   Configure the OSG CE with your system details
+-   Configure the Hosted CE with your system details

 -   Validate operation with a set of test jobs